14x top things to do in Maastricht, The Netherlands

 Drive, or take the train, all the way to the most southern tip of The Netherlands and visit Maastricht.
 I don’t think a trip to The Netherlands is quite complete without having seen Maastricht.
 Take your time wandering through the ancient ruins from Roman and Spanish times, shopping in the most beautiful bookshop in the world and eating in the most sophisticated restaurants in the country.
 Check out the complete travel guide to Maastricht The Netherlands.

-Maastricht, The Netherlands
+About Maastricht, The Netherlands

-But Maastricht, as we know it today, was founded by the French, in the 18th century when Louis XIV sieged the city and proclaimed it the capital of one of his provinces.
+Maastricht is one of the oldest cities in The Netherlands, dating back to 50 BC.
+It was the first place in country where the Romans settled, as the proximity to the river Maas made it a interesting strategic location.
+The city as we know it today was founded by the French, in the 18th century when Louis XIV sieged the city and proclaimed it the capital of one of his provinces.
 Maastricht didn’t become Dutch until after Napoleon’s defeat at Waterloo.
-Until this day, many people from Maastricht carry French names, and design, hotels and restaurants are definitely influenced by the French.
-It’s just that little bit more refined and laid back than in the rest of the Netherlands.
-And if you’re a fan of the Carnaval, Maastricht is the best place to go and celebrate in February or early March each year.
+Until this day, many people from Maastricht carry French names, and design, hotels and restaurants are definitely have that French flair and style.
+The Dutch jokingly call Maastricht ‘the most foreign city in The Netherlands’ and it’s the perrfect destination for a city break.

-Sint Servaas Basilique
+Sint Servaas Basilica

 Maastricht underground